joinsunfish/IvfSuccessCalculator/README.md

 **Note**: If comparing to the [CDC IVF Success Calculator](https://www.cdc.gov/art/ivf-success-estimator/index.html), use "2" for the number of previous IVF cycles question.

-## Response

-The response can come in the form of an HTML page, plain text, or some other user-understandable format.

 ## Submission

 Please create a public repository on GitHub (or your favorite Git hosting platform) and email the link to mpigott@joinsunfish.com.
-The README should include how to run your code and instructions for how to create a request for calculating an IVF success rate, sending that request, and receiving the response.
+The README should include how to run your code and instructions for how to launch the web server.